xavdid/website/source/posts/2018-02-21-a-few-more-favorites.html.md

 <br />
 Winner: **Secret Hitler**

 In college, I lived in an amazing [house](https://www.google.com/search?ei=KXZYWoj4Ls_OjwOxw4LoAQ&q=the%20burrow%20ann%20arbor&npsic=0&rflfq=1&rlha=0&rllag=42292958,-83707167,3202&tbm=lcl&rldimm=9798493477036629649) with 7 other friends.
 Our social nature lead to us playing a lot of [The Resistance](https://en.wikipedia.org/wiki/The_Resistance_(game)), a simple game that leans heavily on being able to deceive your close friends.
 For years I considered it my favorite game- it was fast to play, high tension, and lead to really memorable endings.
-It was my favorite right up until I had the change to play *Secret Hitler*.
+It was my favorite right up until I had the chance to play *Secret Hitler*.

 The game pits two teams against each other: the liberals and the fascists (the latter of whom have all of the info).
 They take turns nominating a government, which in turn lays a tile on the board that grants a point to one of the two teams.
 There's a little luck involved with which tiles are drawn (the deck is heavily stacked for the fascists), but members of both teams can pass legislation (tiles) belonging to each side of government.
 This uncertainty paired with a good bit of bluffing makes for a very compelling 45 minutes of gameplay.